Factors Affecting Mesothelioma Remission

 Below, learn more about some of the most common types of surgeries for mesothelioma patients.

-Any surgery that is aimed at pain alleviation is referred to as palliative.
+Any surgery that is aimed at symptom relief is referred to as palliative.
 Typically, palliative surgeries are for patients in the late stages of mesothelioma who may not be eligible for surgeries aimed at complete cancer removal.

 However, patients in the early stages of mesothelioma can also benefit from palliative surgery.